Skip to main content

 Observation

-I noticed that fun[num1] uses a signed int index with no upper-bound check, which suggested a specific out-of-bounds index could reach the adjacent check function pointer that sits immediately after the array in .bss.
+fun[num1] indexes with a signed int and no upper bound.
+So a chosen out-of-bounds index reaches the check function pointer sitting immediately after the array in .bss.

 The source defines fun[], a function pointer check = &hard_checker, and two checkers: easy_checker prints the flag when the score is 1337, hard_checker when it is 13371337.
 The program (1) reads a story, (2) reads num1/num2 and runs fun[num1] += num2, (3) scores the story and calls check(). num1 is a signed int with no upper-bound check, so a num1 of 10 writes past the end of fun and lands on the check pointer that sits immediately after the array.